 It’s really important to keep reading the health news and stay up to date with any big advancements or high-profile cases in Medicine.
-For example, at the moment the most topical issue is possibly that of Gosport Hospital, and it’s a good idea to know the main headlines in medical news..
+For example, at the moment the most topical issue is possibly the future of the NHS as a result of the general elections.
 I know it’s difficult to keep up with this on top of everything else you have to do, but an easy way to do this is to set BBC Health as your Internet home page.

 This way, every time you use the Internet to watch Netflix or google something, the first thing that will pop up is the latest medical news.
 It’s important to keep up to date with the news as this is a topic that students often don’t do as well on in interviews, but actually it’s much more essential for your future career as a doctor.